immontilla/file-uploading-web-app/readme.md

 ```
 git clone https://github.com/immontilla/file-uploading-web-app.git
 ```
-2.- An available and updated ClamAV daemon is a **must** to run this app.
+2.- An available and updated ClamAV daemon is **necessary** to run this app.
 Every candidate file has to be scanned for virus to be accepted as an uploaded file.
-Keeping in mind this is just a PoC, I suggest you to run a ClamAV docker image.
+You can use a docker image.
 ```
 docker pull mkodockx/docker-clamav
 docker run -d -p 3310:3310 mkodockx/docker-clamav
 ```
-If you prefer a local installation, run this:
+Or, install ClamAV locally:
 ```
 sudo apt-get update && sudo apt-get install clamav clamav-daemon
 ```
-And don't forget to **configure the ClamAV daemon**:
+*Don't forget to configure the ClamAV daemon**:
 ```
 sudo dpkg-reconfigure clamav-base
 ```
-Finally, check its status with:
+Check its status with:
 ```
 sudo /etc/init.d/clamav-daemon status
 ```